 E. Hartnack, Paris, Stativ IIIA, 1868

 Model history: This instrument reflects the early design of the “continental microscope”.
 It was produced by one of the most distinguished microscope makers of the era.
-Script signature on the draw tube reads: "E. Hartnack 21 Place Dauphin Paris", Serial number 7157 is dating it to 1868.
+The script signature on the drawtube reads: "E. Hartnack 21 Place Dauphin Paris", Serial number 7157 is dating it to 1868.
 This model is a Stand IIIA of the company.
 This specific microscope is equipped with historically important components: in a green leather coated case there are three Hartnack objectives nos.
 4, 7 (water immersion) & 9 (water immersion), and three matching aperture disks.
-One No. 4 ocular, goniometer and substage nicol prism.
+One No. 4 ocular, goniometer, and substage Nicol prism.
 Hartnack was a pioneer of immersion objectives and his water immersion lenses brought him much reputation among scientists.

 Due to their excellent optical quality, Hartnack's microscopes soon were counted among the favorites by scholars and were widely diffused in the major Universities all over Europe.
 Among known users of Hartnack's optical instruments were: